danielmconrad/juniper/README.md

     create <project>    Create a new folder and init it as a juniper project init                Initalize project
-    install             Install the dependencies of this project start               Start project
+    install <siteName>  Install the dependencies of this project or site start <siteName>    Start project or site
-    stop                Stop project
+    stop <siteName>     Stop project or site
-    restart             Restart project
+    restart <siteName>  Restart project or site
-    remove              Remove all settings, stop all services update              Stop, update sites, and restart
+    remove <siteName>   Remove all settings, stop all services for this project or site update <siteName>   Stop, update, and restart project or site

   Options: